Bullitt (1968)

 Bullitt was the first American film of its director, Peter Yates, who was sought by Steve McQueen after he had seen his previous film, the British crime thriller Robbery (1967).
 Robbery is also notable for its excellent car chases, so it's highly likely that McQueen had this particular sequence in mind when the director was chosen.

-Bullitt was perfect in its timing and genre positioning, making it one of the most significant American films of the late 1960s.
+Bullitt was perfect in its timing and genre positioning, making it one of the more significant American genre films of the late 1960s.
 It's inevitable that what was once vivid and realistic now seems more than a little faded, especially given that Bullitt has been much imitated over the years.
 Aside from its generally strong technicalities, what we are left with is a couple of good action sequences, an iconic star at the peak of his fame, and a rather calculated sense of '60s cool.
 But that is just about enough to make it one of the most distinctive American films of its time, and a classic of its kind.

-Bullitt was perfect in its timing and genre positioning, making it one of the most significant American films of the late 1960s.
+Bullitt was perfect in its timing and genre positioning, making it one of the more significant American genre films of the late 1960s.
 It's inevitable that what was once vivid and realistic now seems more than a little faded, especially given that Bullitt has been much imitated over the years.
 Aside from its generally strong technicalities, what we are left with is a couple of good action sequences, an iconic star at the peak of his fame, and a rather calculated sense of '60s cool.
 But that is just about enough to make it one of the most distinctive American films of its time, and a classic of its kind.

 Cast Steve McQueen (Frank Bullitt), Robert Vaughn (Walter Chalmers), Jacqueline Bisset (Cathy), Don Gordon (Delgetti), Robert Duvall (Weissberg), Simon Oakland (Sam Bennett), Norman Fell (Cpt.
 Baker), Georg Stanford Brown (Dr. Willard), Justin Tarr (Eddy, the informer), Carl Reindel (Stanton), Felice Orlandi (Renick), Victor Tayback (Peter Ross), Paul Genge (Hired killer), Ed Peck (Wescott), Robert Lipton (1st aide), John Aprea (Killer), Al Checco (Desk clerk), Bill Hickman (Phill)

-Screenplay Alan R. Trustman, Harry Kleiner, based on the novel Mute Witness by Robert L. Pike Producer Philip D'Antoni Cinematography William A. Fraker Art Director Albert Brenner Editor Frank P. Keller Music Lalo Schifrin
+Producer Philip D'Antoni Cinematography William A. Fraker Art Director Albert Brenner Editor Frank P. Keller Music Lalo Schifrin

 Production company Solar Productions Distributor Warner Bros.-Seven Arts